otrv4/otrv4/otrv4.md

 alteration allows the forging keys to be stored more securely than the “honest” long-term public keys; since the forging keys are not needed for normal operation, they may be stored offline.
-Additionally, long-term forging keys don't need to be generated like the long-term public keys; they can be a random valid point on the curve.
+Additionally, long-term forging keys don't need to be generated like the "honest" long-term public keys; they can be a random valid point on the curve, as described in [Public keys, Shared Prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
 Alternatively, the forging secret keys can be destroyed immediately after generation.
-This last option should be implemented for users.
-A secure messaging application should ask users whether or not they would like to save the forging keys duringsetup.
-Even if most users select the default option to securely erase the forging keys, thereby preventing them from performing the online forgery techniques described in the section above, a judge does not generally know the choice of a particular user.
+This last technique have to be implemented as an option for
+users: a secure messaging application should ask users whether or not they would like to save the forging keys during setup.
+Even if most users select the default option to securely erase the forging keys, thereby preventing them from performing the online forgery techniques described in the section above, someone watching the protocol execution does not generally know the choice of a particular user.
 Consequently, a judge that engages in a conversation using a compromised device is given two explanations: either the conversation is genuine, or the owner of the device was one of the users that elected to store the forgery keys and they are using those keys to forge the conversation.

+Note that forging keys have to be included in the generation of the fingerprint as well, as this will prevent an attack where a judge forces a participant (Bob, for example) to use specific "honest" long-term and forging long-term keys, and advertise them in a new published Client Profile.
+When Alice performs a DAKE with Bob, she sends Bob her ring signature.
+Since only the judge knows the private keys associated with the coerced long-term keys (honest and forger ones), the judge learns that the signature could have only been made with Alice's "honest" long-term key, which generates proof of Alice participation.
+In this case, Bob does not suffer any repercussions as he can simply let the compromised Client Profile expire and update his forging key to other value that he generated himself.
+To prevent this, Alice can always verify that, when performing a DAKE, only the keys that she trusts (because she has done a manual fingerprint verification or executed the Socialist Millionaires Protocol with Bob) are the ones actually used, so it is not that easy for a judge to coerce Bob to change his long-term keys without raising suspicion.
+Nevertheless, a judge can always try to force Bob to do a manual fingerprint verification of the coerced keys with Alice which will trick her into believing that those are Bob's non-coerced keys.
+This latter scenario seems difficult to perform without raising suspicion.

 ## Data Exchange